Equilateral Triangles: The Perfect Triangle Explained

 Nature and Chemistry: Hexagonal patterns in honeycombs are composed of equilateral triangles.
 Many molecular structures, particularly in chemistry and crystallography, feature equilateral triangle arrangements because they maximize space efficiency while minimizing material use.
 This is why soap bubbles form hexagonal patterns when packed together.

 A triangle is equilateral when all three sides are exactly equal in length.
-This automatically means all three angles are 60° each.
+This automatically forces all three angles to be 60° each, since equal sides imply equal opposite angles and the three angles must sum to 180°.

 No. In an equilateral triangle, all angles are 60°.
 A right triangle must have one 90° angle, so the two types are mutually exclusive.